chfoo/callfunc/README.md

 ### Interpreting pointers as Bytes

-Callfunc has methods for converting between `Bytes` and `Pointer`.
+Callfunc has methods for converting between `Bytes` and `Pointer` for targets that support it.
 The `Bytes` instance can be operated on directly which bypasses the `Pointer` class wrapper.
 Allocating `Bytes` to use a `Pointer` can also take advantage of the Haxe garbage collection.

 To convert to `Bytes`: